Altimis/Altimis/README.md

-# Hi there 👋 I'm Yassine, data scientist with two-years professional experience.
+# Hi there 👋 I'm Yassine, a data scientist with two-years professional experience.

 ## 📫 Reach me on :